 A maximum of two remote starts, or a single start with an extension, are allowed between ignition cycles.
-After this, the vehicle's ignition switch must be turned to ON/RUN and then back to LOCK/OFF using the key, before the remote start procedure can be used again.
+After this, the ignition must be turned on then off before the remote start procedure can be used again.

 Canceling a Remote Start